 When we bought our last house, it never occurred to me to ask if there were kids in the neighborhood.
-I was 7 months pregnant, and that just wasn’t on my radar.
-I didn’t know how important it would be to have friends for my children, and friends for me just a few doors down.
+I was 7 months pregnant, but it just wasn’t on my radar.
+I didn’t know how important it would be to have friends for my children, and friends for me, just a few doors down.

 We’d been living down the street from each other for almost 18 months when Cabell and I finally met — David was a year old and her daughter was an infant — and we decided to take the kids for walks around the neighborhood.